Erdene-Ochiryn Lkhagva-Ochir

+Career

+He is featured in the Netflix 2025 series Physical: Asia, where he represented Team Mongolia.

-In 2024, contortionist Lkhagva-Ochir received the Golden Star Trophy at the 22nd Festival International du Cirque de Grenoble, held in Grenoble, France.
+In 2024, Lkhagva-Ochir received the Golden Star Trophy at the 22nd Festival International du Cirque de Grenoble, held in Grenoble, France.
 He performed a complex chair balancing routine at a height of 11 metres.

+In 2021, he also won a gold medal at the 12th World Bodybuilding and Physique Sports Championships, Men’s Fitness Physique - Open Category, in the Republic of Uzbekistan.

 In 2012, Lkhagva-Ochir received the Golden Trophy at the 4th International Circus Festival, held in Hanoi, Vietnam.
-In 2021, Mongolian contortionist also won a gold medal at the 12th World Bodybuilding and Physique Sports Championships, Men’s Fitness Physique - Open Category, Republic of Uzbekistan.